Skip to main content

 Do I need a pool inspection to sell a house with a pool in Geelong?

 Yes.
 In Victoria, every property with a pool or spa needs a registered, compliant barrier, and that compliance has to be current.
 A Form 23 issued within 90 days is the practical standard for a sale.
 Spa pools count as barriers too, so a portable or in-ground spa on a Geelong property also has to comply before settlement.
+See the full pool inspection for property sale service page for what to prepare.

 What happens if my Geelong pool fails the inspection?